dafny-lang/dafny/docs/_includes/Types.md

 * C.M's `decreases` expression must be smaller than or equal to P.M's `decreases` expression

 Non-static const and field declarations are also inherited from parent traits.
-At present these may not be redeclared in extending traits and classes.
+These may not be redeclared in extending traits and classes.
+However, a trait need not initalize a const field with a value.
+The class that extends a trait that declares such a const field without an initializer can initialize the field in a constructor.
+If the trait does give an initial value in the declaration, the extending class may not either redeclare the field or give it a value.

 ## Example of traits
 As an example, the following trait represents movable geometric shapes: